mdn/translated-content-de/files/de/web/javascript/reference/global_objects/object/propertyisenumerable/index.md

   enumerable: false,
 });
 const o2 = {
-  // o1 ist das Prototyp von o2
+  // o1 is the prototype of o2
   __proto__: o1,
   enumerableOwn: "is enumerable",
 };